crunchypi/wikinodes-preprocessing/README.md

 </br>

-Using this code is primarily done through the cli.py file in root, the options are as follows (help copy-paste):
+Using this code is primarily done through the cli.py file in root, the options are as follows (help copy-paste): <br>
+(**Note** there are a couple of files in root/data/ which contain Wikipedia article titles, used for '-titles' switch)

 ```
 -------------------------------------------------